RubyMoney/money/README.md

 ## Localization

-In order to localize formatting you can use `I18n` gem:
+In order to localize formatting you can use different gems:

+### I18n

 ```ruby
 Money.locale_backend = :i18n